Skip to content

 If you like mysteries set on snowbound trains, in isolated chateaus, or desolate islands, puzzles in which killers manage to slowly work their way through the rapidly dwindling cast while said cast desperately tries to catch the killer, then this book is for you.

 In the world of Silvia Moreno-Garcia’s Prime Meridian (2017), anyone with the right combination of money, skills, and/or certification can buy or trade themselves for a ticket to the Martian cities.
 Amelia is broke.
 While she may have the skills needed to qualify for indenture, she doesn’t have the diploma.
-Instead she’s trapped in a precarious job, role-playing being a friend to friendless people with the money to hire substitutes .
+Instead she’s trapped in a precarious job, role-playing being a friend to friendless people with the money to hire substitutes1 .
 And then her life takes a very unexpected turn.

 Moreno-Garcia has a World Fantasy Award on her shelf.
 It’s no surprise Amelia is as vividly realized as she is, or that this short work is so engaging.